-Note: If you're using a keyboard, see Tip #1 below for a really quick way to open a Command Prompt window in Windows 8.
+Tip: If you're using a keyboard or mouse, see Tip #1 below for a really quick way to open a Command Prompt window in Windows 8.

 - Now that you're on the Apps screen, swipe or scroll to the right and locate the Windows System section heading.

 - Under Windows System, press or click on Command Prompt.

 A new Command Prompt window will open on the Desktop.